The World Press Freedom Index

 The press freedom map

-The press freedom map, which is distributed in print and digital versions, offers a visual overview of the sitution in each country in the Index.
+The press freedom map, which is distributed in print and digital versions, offers a visual overview of the sitution in each country and region in the Index.
 The colour categories are assigned as follows: good (white), fairly good (yellow), problematic (orange), bad (red) and very bad (black).